 Somebody walked towards me: tall, slim, with a seaman’s easy walk and smile, he had white hair, sharp blue eyes and a shirt to match – and the most beautiful speaking voice.
 We were friends at first sight.

-For the past fifteen years we have written our stories quite independently of each other.
+For the past seventeen years we have written our stories quite independently of each other.
 I only once visited his cottage, which featured in THE DROWNING, and has now become The Hideaway and a focal point in THE CHOICE.
 Philip has created the brilliant Soggy the Bear series with the additional enchantment of Michael Foreman’s illustrations.

 We can laugh together on the telephone, hundreds of miles away, and he always calls me “gal”.
 A writer’s entire day can be inspired by a single good laugh.

 And the spirit of Tregenna Castle Hotel’s life force.